 One of the easiest ways to convey a very strong feeling or opinion about something is to use an exclamatory word or expression.
-Many exclamatory words are very similar to interrogative words, but instead of asking a question, they simply state an idea or opinion.
+Many exclamatory words are very similar to interrogative words, but instead of asking a question, they state an idea or opinion.

-Exclamatory words make a simple phrase into a statement of surprise, anger, pain, etc. Which exclamatory word you use in Spanish will depend on what you want to say and the type of word that comes after the exclamatory word.
+Exclamatory words can make a simple phrase into a statement of surprise, anger, pain, etc. Which exclamatory word you use in Spanish will depend on what you want to say and the type of word that comes after the exclamatory word.
 Below you'll find some handy tips and examples to help make you an exclamatory master.

 To modify a noun, cuánto must match the noun it precedes in gender and number.
 To modify a verb, the masculine singular form (cuánto) is always used.

 Ways to Express Surprise

 The following exclamations are the equivalent of saying Wow!, My goodness!, or My God! in English.

 Ways to Express Anger or Disappointment